 Apart from the above benefits, Green tea has other benefits as well.

-- Green tea is said to uplift the mood.
+- Green tea is said for uplifting the mood.

 - It is believed to improve digestion and it may help in other digestive disorders like gas.

 - Green tea boosts your stamina and keeps you going.

 HOW TO PREPARE GREEN TEA?

 Green tea provides best results when consumed without milk because the proteins will bind to the polyphenols (if milk is added) making polyphenols ineffective.T o get maximum benefits of green tea, you should use just boiled water and infuse green tea leaves or a tea bag for 2-5 minutes.
-Don’t you like the bitter taste of green tea?
-You can minimize bitterness by adding a little lemon and honey.
+If you don’t like the bitter taste of green tea then you can minimize bitterness by adding little lemon and honey.